Last Updated: March 26, 2026

 The chocolate cichlid is a deep-bodied, laterally compressed fish with a rounded profile and a prominent, slightly convex forehead.
 At first glance, the body shape is reminiscent of a large severum or uaru, with a disc-like profile that gives the fish a substantial, imposing presence in the aquarium.

 What makes this species truly special is its remarkable color-changing ability.
 The base coloration can shift dramatically between chocolate brown, olive green, emerald green, golden yellow, and even reddish tones.
 These changes can happen in minutes, triggered by mood, social interactions, light conditions, and breeding status.
-A fish that looks plain brown in the morning might display vivid emerald green by afternoon.
+A fish that looks plain brown in the morning will display vivid emerald green by afternoon.
 During breeding, both parents may display their most intense colors simultaneously.

-A dark lateral spot is typically present on the mid-body, and a dark blotch may appear on the operculum (gill cover).
-The fins are generally dark with subtle iridescence.
+A dark lateral spot is present on the mid-body, and a dark blotch may appear on the operculum (gill cover).
+The fins are dark with subtle iridescence.
 The eye is often reddish-orange, providing a nice contrast against whatever body color the fish is displaying at the moment.

 Juveniles are considerably less impressive, showing a drab olive-brown coloration with dark barring.
-The color-changing ability develops gradually as the fish matures, with full adult coloration typically appearing at around 4-5 inches.
+The color-changing ability develops gradually as the fish matures, with full adult coloration appearing at around 4-5 inches.

 Male vs. Female